marianafpereira/DevOps-23-24-JPE-1231845/README.md

 ## 2. Examination of an Alternative Version Control Solution: Mercurial SCM

+Mercurial, like Git, is a free, distributed version control system, also known as a revision control system or Mercurial source control.
+It's utilized by software development teams to manage and track changes across projects.
+Despite its popularity declining since its release in 2005, it's still employed by major organizations such as Facebook and Mozilla.

+Mercurial's main difference from Git lies in its branching structure.
+While Git allows for the creation, deletion, and switching of branches at any time, making the branches lightweight, Mercurial has a more complex, permanent branching structure.
+This can lead to a cluttered repository and requires extra care to avoid committing changes to the wrong branch.

+Another difference is how they handle the staging area.
+In Git, the staging area is separate from the working directory, where changes are stored before they are committed to the repository.
+In Mercurial, the staging area is not separate from the working directory, which can make managing changes more difficult and prone to errors.

+Mercurial can be more user-friendly due to its simplicity, especially for beginners.
+However, Git's power and flexibility make it the preferred choice for most developers.

+To set up a repository in Mercurial, you would follow similar steps to Git, but with Mercurial's specific commands.
+For example, to create a new branch in Mercurial, you would use hg branch <branchname>.
+To switch to the new branch, you would use hg update <branchname>.
+To merge the new branch into the main branch, you would use hg merge <branchname>.

+Mercurial also has a set of useful commands similar to Git, such as hg clone to create a copy of an existing repository, hg pull to pull changes from a remote repository, hg update to update the working directory to a specific revision, and hg log to view the history of the repository.

+In conclusion, both Git and Mercurial are powerful version control systems with their own strengths and weaknesses.
+The choice between the two depends on the specific requirements of the project, the team's familiarity with the tools, and the existing infrastructure and tooling.

 The subsequent section offers an examination of Mercurial as an alternative version control solution to Git.
 It emphasizes its features, contrasts with Git, and its potential application to the assignment objectives.
 However, it was not utilized in the assignment.
-Mercurial, akin to Git, is a distributed version control system (DVCS) that empowers developers to monitor and manage modifications to their codebase.
-Nevertheless, there exist key contrasts and similarities between the two, influencing their usage based on project requirements and team inclinations.

 ### Contrast with Git
 1. Simplicity: Mercurial is frequently commended for its simplicity and direct command set.
 Novice users might perceive Mercurial to be more accessible than Git, which possesses a steeper learning curve due to its more comprehensive set of features and commands.